The holiday of chocolate eggs and Catholic guilt is upon us.

 Polanski returned to Satantic horror late in his career with this film starring Johnny Depp as a rare book dealer trying to track down a demonic text with apocalyptic implications.
 It’s far more silly and graphic than Rosemary’s Baby, but also a rather underrated little horror flick from the director’s period of exile.

 The Exorcist II is so soul-crushingly awful that it even took the reputation of the pretty fantastic second sequel down with it.
-Written and directed by Exorcist author William Peter Blatty, The Exorcist III marks the return of police officer Kinderman (now played by a snarling George C. Scott) to the franchise and he’s investigating a serial killer who just might be possessed.
+Written and directed by Exorcist author William Peter Blatty, The Exorcist III marks the return of police officer Kinderman (now played by a snarling George C. Scott) to the franchise, and he’s investigating a serial killer who just might be possessed.
 It’s a very different film from the original, but also a rather brilliant and terrifying one that would be far better known if it didn’t have that pesky “Part 3” in the title.
+So what better way to enjoy easter then to throw this little horror flick on?